sophiefy/StellaVoiceChanger/README.md

 ### Step 1: Load Models

-First, make sure you have download the pretrained models and corresponding configuration files to your local machines.
+First, make sure you have downloaded the pretrained models and corresponding configuration files to your local machines.
 They are all provided [here](https://github.com/Francis-Komizu/StellaVC-ModelList).

 Click the `hubert path`, `vits path` and `config path` button to select models and configuration path on your local machines.